 License agreements, especially in relation to software or digital content, require an in-depth knowledge of copyright and licensing law.
 IT lawyers must ensure that the licensor’s rights are protected without neglecting the legitimate interests of the licensee.

-When drafting terms of use for online platforms or apps, IT lawyers are challenged to find a balance between protecting the interests of the platform operator and complying with consumer rights and data protection regulations.
+When drafting terms of use for online platforms or apps, IT lawyers are required to strike a balance between protecting the interests of the platform operator and complying with consumer rights and data protection regulations.

 In terms of data protection regulations, IT lawyers are instrumental in ensuring that companies comply with the strict requirements of data protection laws and respect the privacy of users.
 In doing so, they often have to translate complex legal requirements into clear and understandable language and ensure that companies fulfill their information obligations.